 The Cybersecurity Review Measures, which took effect on February 15, 2022, requires operators of online platforms that hold personal information of more than one million users to go public abroad to file a cybersecurity review with the Cybersecurity Review Office.
-As advised by our PRC legal counsel, we believe that we and our PRC subsidiaries are not required to apply for a cyber security review with CAC, since we listed our Ordinary Shares on the Nasdaq before the effective date of the Review Measures, thus we would not be required to apply for a cybersecurity review by the CAC according to the requirement of Article 7 of the Review Measures.
+As advised by our PRC legal counsel, we believe that we, our PRC subsidiary and the VIE are not required to apply for a cyber security review with CAC, since we listed our Ordinary Shares on the Nasdaq before the effective date of the Review Measures, thus we, our PRC subsidiary and the VIE would not be required to apply for a cybersecurity review by the CAC according to the requirement of Article 7 of the Review Measures.
 We cannot predict the impact of the Review Measures, if any, at this stage, and we will closely monitor and assess the statutory developments in this regard.
-However, if CAC or other regulatory agencies later promulgate new rules or explanations requiring that we obtain their approvals for this offering and any follow-on offering, we may be unable to obtain such approvals and we may face sanctions by the CAC or other PRC regulatory agencies for failure to seek their approval which could significantly limit or completely hinder our ability to offer or continue to offer securities to our investors and the securities currently being offered may substantially decline in value and be worthless.
+However, if CAC or other regulatory agencies later promulgate new rules or explanations requiring that we, our PRC subsidiary and the VIE obtain their approvals for this offering and any follow-on offering, we, our PRC subsidiary and the VIE may be unable to obtain such approvals and may face sanctions by the CAC or other PRC regulatory agencies for failure to seek their approval which could significantly limit or completely hinder our ability to offer or continue to offer securities to our investors and the securities currently being offered may substantially decline in value and be worthless.

-We believe that we and our PRC subsidiaries are compliant with the regulations and policies have been issued by the CAC to the date of this prospectus, and will continue to monitor the interpretation, enforcement and implications of such regulations and policies as well as any new regulations and rules that the CAC or other Chinese regulatory agencies may issue in the future.
+We believe that we, our PRC subsidiary and the VIE are compliant with the regulations and policies have been issued by the CAC to the date of this prospectus, and will continue to monitor the interpretation, enforcement and implications of such regulations and policies as well as any new regulations and rules that the CAC or other Chinese regulatory agencies may issue in the future.
+As advised by our PRC legal counsel, we believe that we, our PRC subsidiary and the VIE have obtained all permissions and approvals that are required to obtain to operate our business and offer the securities being registered to our investors in accordance with the PRC laws and regulations as of the date of this prospectus.